-GMD Vulnerability Assessment includes steady-state power flow analysis and supporting studies that account for the effects of GIC.
+The GMD Vulnerability Assessment includes steady -state power flow analysis and supporting studies using the models specified in Requirement R2 that account for the effects of GIC.
 Performance criteria are specified in Table 1.

 System peak Load and Off-peak Load must be examined in the analysis.